MaskingTechnology/jitar/documentation/docs/integrate/vite-plugin.md

 1. jitarPath - The path to the source files used by Jitar.
 This path is relative to the source root.
 We like to use `domain` (which points to `src/domain`), * but feel free to use something else.
 1. jitarUrl - The URL of the Jitar instance.
 Jitar uses by default `http://localhost:3000`, but can be configured differently in the Jitar config.
 1. segments - The segments to use for the client app.
 This is an array of strings.
 The default is an empty array.
+1. middlewares - The middlewares to use for calling remote procedures.
+This is an array of strings.
+The default is an empty array.

 There are also a few requirements for the tsconfig.json file